 firstname.lastname@example.org Emma is a student of Mughal history, and the Persian and Urdu languages.

-firstname.lastname@example.org Elizabeth Lhost’s research interests lie at the intersections of law, society, language, and religion.
-Her dissertation, “Between Community and Qānūn: Documenting Islamic legal practice in 19th-century South Asia,” explores the lives and livelihoods and qazis and muftis in British India.
+firstname.lastname@example.org Elizabeth Lhost's research interests lie at the intersection of law, society, language, and religion.
+Her dissertation, "Between Community and Qānūn: Documenting Islamic legal practice in 19th-century South Asia.," explores the lives and livelihoods and qazis and muftis in British India.
 She recently completed twelve months of archival research in India and the United Kingdom and is currently writing up the results of her work.

 email@example.com Jane is a student of Persian, Indo-Persian, and Urdu literature; her interests include poetics and literary theory, Indo-Persian cultural history, Islam and sufism in South Asia, and Islamic intellectual history.

-firstname.lastname@example.org Daniel's work explores the interconnections between Shariah-minded legalism and Sufi mysticism in 19th century North India.
+firstname.lastname@example.org Daniel Morgan's work explores the interconnections between Shariah-minded legalism and Sufi mysticism in 19th-century North India.

 email@example.com Thomas Newbold is a student of Persian and Bengali hoping to explore historiographical practices in Bengal between the early modern period and the colonial period.
 He is also more generally interested in the history of early modern Eastern India and in that of the early Company state.

-firstname.lastname@example.org I am interested in the cultural and literary history of modern India and work on ideas of memory and nostalgia in the late 19th and early 20th century in Bengal.
-My other interests include book history in South Asia, the Bengal Art School, and poetry.
+firstname.lastname@example.org Ahona is interested in the cultural and literary history of modern India and work on ideas of memory and nostalgia in the late 19th and early 20th century in Bengal.
+Her other interests include book history in South Asia, the Bengal Art School, and poetry.

 email@example.com Gautham Reddy is interested in late nineteenth and early twentieth century Telugu literature.